Ab20zip/ab20zip/README.md

 - 🇮🇳 I’m a 16-year-old developer from India.

-- ❤️ My favorite languages are Kotlin, Java, PHP, TypeScript, and JavaScript.
+- ❤️ I love working with Kotlin, Java, JavaScript, TypeScript, and PHP.

-- 💻 I also know Python, Go, Rust, C, C# and a bit of C++ and Ruby.
+- 💻 I’m also into Rust, Go, Python, C, C++, and have some experience with C# (.NET) and Ruby.

 - 🌱 I'm currently learning Swift, Flutter and TensorFlow.